 Conclusion

-Blood transfusion during pregnancy is generally considered safe and are used to manage certain conditions when the benefits surpasses the downsides.
+Blood transfusions during pregnancy are generally considered safe and are used to manage certain conditions when the benefits surpasses the downsides.

-However, just like all medical procedures, blood transfusions come with a little risk.
+Like most medical operations, transfusion come with minimal risks.
 The decision to proceed with one is therefore made after thoroughly assessing your condition and considering both the potential benefit to you and the unborn baby as well as perhaps the potential risks.

 References: